 Last In/Last Out.
 Sean has been drinking all day, so he is probably not dehydrated.
 However, he reports that he began to feel nauseous and began feeling a sharp pain in his upper right back near the shoulder.
 That is your second clue that Sean may have a serious illness.

 Physical Exam.
 In our Wilderness First Aid courses, we teach that anytime a patient complains of nausea and/or abdominal tenderness, perform a physical exam of the abdominal area.
 Divide the abdominal area into four quadrants that are created by drawing a vertical and horizontal line that intersects at the patient’s belly button.
 Then gently push into each quadrant and quickly release pressure.
 If the patient complains of any pain then the patient needs to seek definitive medical care.

 Diagnosis.
 Using the flow diagrams in Wilderness First Aid Made Easy you are directed to Page 11,

 Abdominal Pain Considerations where you learn that Sean possibly has gallstones and needs to see a medical professional.
 Gallstones are not a medical emergency so you encourage Sean to see a doctor as soon as possible.

 How did you do in diagnosing the patient?
 Do you want to learn more?

-The Online Wilderness First Aid Course covers all of the topics in a traditional, onsite Wilderness First Aid Course and meets the requirements for the Boy Scouts of America, Girl Scouts of America, the American Camp Association, NICA, and many other international organizations.
+The Online Wilderness First Aid Course covers all of the topics in a traditional, onsite Wilderness First Aid Course.
 You can learn more about the Online Wilderness First Aid Course here.